facebook••facebook••youtube••contact••index••home

 That was the sound of the Shure Beta 27, a large diaphragm side-address FET condenser mic with multiple high pass filters and pad.
 It differs from other 27 series due to a supercardioid polar pattern, rather than cardioid, and a nearly flat frequency response instead of the typical Shure treble EQ bump.

 That flat frequency contour makes it ideal for instruments.
-Indeed, it sounds natural and smooth for guitar and ukulele.
-I found it natural and balanced for spoken word.
+I found it natural and balanced for spoken word as well.
 The Beta 27 has more going on in the deep bass than most mics.
 Indeed, it picks up bass guitar, low brass and kick drums extremely well.

 While mounted on a desk boom arm, vibrations and hum from my six external hard drives leaked on to the tracks.
 Shure claims that the Beta 27 has an internal shock mount but it is not effective at nixing computer desk vibrations.
 Like the PodMic USB and the Neumann TLM 102, I had to unplug my backup drives to get a clean track.
 The Beta 27 needs a shock mount for desktop use.